philzook58/philzook58.github.io/_posts/2026-02-09-smt_compiler_i.md

 # Turning it Into SMT

 One of the important features of my system [knuckledragger](https://www.kdrag.com) is that it supports [definitions](https://github.com/philzook58/knuckledragger/blob/6e4f4e6a7a563f0c3f809278a650a78b784c5250/src/kdrag/kernel.py#L264).
-These definitions are registered and unfolded via the z3 function `substitute_funs`
+These definitions are registered in the kernel and unfolded via the z3 function `substitute_funs`

 We can replicate exactly this structure above and now we have a CFG-like thing in our logic thing.
 Neat!